AntennaHouse/xm_dita_axf/readme_axf.txt

 Attached axfo_setting.xml is a sample for DITA Open Toolkit specialized setting.

+5. For XMetaL users, make a backup of your print_dita142.xml and replace it with the version included in this archive.
+The default location for this file is:
+C:\Program Files\XMetaL 6.0\Author\DITA\XACs\shared\renditions\print_dita142.xml

-5. Move the current directory to the Open Toolkit home directory.
+6. Move the current directory to the Open Toolkit home directory.
 Invoke ant from command-line specifying target like following.

  ant -f build_demo.xml demo.book